Myths about Employee Retention Tax Credit in USA

 Private-sector businesses and tax-exempt organizations are also eligible for Employee Retention tax credit.
 But there are certain clauses to it:

-- Businesses that faced full or partial shutdown of operations as a result of a government order limiting commerce due to COVID-19 during 2020 or 2021.
+- Businesses that faced full or partial shutdown of operations as a result of a government order limiting the operation of the trade or business carried on during calendar year 2020 and 2021, due to orders from an appropriate governmental authority limiting commerce, travel, or group meetings (for commercial, social, religious, or other purposes) due to COVID-19.

-- Gross receipts decline by more than 50 percent during a 2020 or 2021 calendar quarter when compared to the same quarter in the prior year.
+- Gross receipts decline by more than 50 percent during a 2020 and 20 percent in 2021 calendar quarter when compared to the same quarter of 2019.

 - A "recovery startup" business that was launched after Feb.
 15, 2020, for which the average annual gross receipts do not exceed $1 million, subject to a quarterly ERTC cap of $50,000.